wigging/rusty/README.md

 # :crab: Rusty

 Rust is a great modern programming language that is memory efficient and fast.
-This repository contains the example code discussed on my personal website at https://gavinw.me.
+This repository and accompanying website contain provide concised examples of the Rusty programming language.
+The website is available at https://gavinw.me/rusty.

 ## Examples

 Example code is located in the `rust-scripts` folder.

+## Website

+The website is generated with [Zola](https://www.getzola.org) using the `content`, `static`, `templates` folders, and the `config.toml` file.
+It is hosted with GitHub Pages from the `docs` folder.

 ## Contributing